fsaleemm/acs-phonetic-search/.NET/v11/README.md

 ## Run the Sample Code

 Run the Create Phonetic Index script.
-This script will setup an index with the name provided in the phoneticConfig.py file.
+This Console App will setup an index with the name "phoneticindex".
 Additionally, it will create the 11 analyzers with the phonetic encoding options available.

 ```bash
 dotnet run